stanfordpython/python-labs/lab6-standardlibrary.md

 def largest_families(words, letter, num_families):
     pass
 ```
 which returns the top `num_families` largest collections of words which share a mask, given a source collection of words and a chosen letter.
 Specifically, given a chosen letter, a family of words is one in which every word yields the same mask when applied with that letter.
-For example, if the chosen letter is `'s'`, then `'sees'`, and `'says'` would be in the same family, but `'sass'` would be in a different family.
+For example, if the chosen letter is `'s'`, then `'sees'`, and `'says'` would be in the same family (`'s--s'`), but `'sass'` would be in a different family (`'s-ss'`).

 #### Working Together